Best Education & Learning Apps for iPad (2026)

 Rounding out the school portal trio, Skyward handles grades, attendance and family messaging for its own set of districts.
 We tested the student and family views and found navigation a little dated but reliable.
 Free where your district uses it.
 If your school runs Skyward you will not have a choice, so the good news is it works fine on the larger iPad screen.

-Wink leans into conversational practice, pairing you with prompts and partners to actually speak a new language rather than just tap answers.
-We used it on the iPad with the front camera and microphone, and the bigger screen made face to face style practice feel natural.
-Free to start, with a subscription for more sessions.
+Busuu leans into conversational practice, mixing structured lessons with speaking and writing exercises you submit for feedback from native speakers in its community.
+We used it on the iPad and the bigger screen made the dialogue lessons easy to follow.
+Free to start, with a Premium subscription for the full course path and offline lessons.
 A nice complement to flashcard heavy apps like Duolingo.

-Aloha focuses on pronunciation and listening, giving you native audio and instant feedback as you repeat phrases.
-We tested it with headphones and the iPad speakers, and the clear playback made it easy to hear the differences we were missing.
-Free to begin, with paid plans for the full course.
-It pairs well with a vocabulary app, letting you nail how words actually sound.
+Drops focuses on vocabulary through quick, picture based drills with native audio, so you build word recognition in short sessions.
+We tested it with headphones and the iPad speakers, and the clear playback made it easy to hear the sounds we were missing.
+Free to begin, with Premium removing the daily time limit and unlocking every language.
+It pairs well with a conversation app, letting you nail how words actually look and sound.

 14. Hello Kitty